Dipole antenna: Folded dipole

 A folded dipole is a half-wave dipole with an additional parallel wire connecting its two ends.
 If the additional wire has the same diameter and cross-section as the dipole, two nearly identical radiating currents are generated.
-The resulting far-field emission pattern is nearly identical to the one for the single-wire dipole described above, but at resonance its feedpoint impedance $\ R_\mathsf{f.d.}$ is four times the radiation resistance of a single-wire dipole.
+The resulting far-field emission pattern is nearly identical to the one for the single-wire dipole described above, but at resonance its feedpoint impedance $\ R_\mathsf{f.d.}$ is four times the feedpoint impedance of a single-wire dipole.

 A folded dipole is, technically, a folded full-wave loop antenna, where the loop has been bent at opposing ends and squashed into two parallel wires in a flat line.
 Although the broad bandwidth, high feedpoint impedance, and high efficiency are characteristics more similar to a full loop antenna, the folded dipole's radiation pattern is more like an ordinary dipole.
 Since the operation of a single halfwave dipole is easier to understand, both full loops and folded dipoles are often described as two halfwave dipoles in parallel, connected at the ends.